Atashnezhad/CME_forcast/README.md

   <img width="400" src="Assets/cme.gif" >
 </p>

+A similar event if happen today, it most likely wipes out the whole data on all computers due to the fact they are mostly not electromagnetic pulse protected.

 The goal of this project is to forecast the solar storms speed 18 days ahead using classical and modern tools.